alexzhang1030/effso/README.md

 will generate a `.effso/example` directory in your home directory.

-It generates some example examples:
+It generates some simple examples:

-- `main.ts`
+- `main.json`
 - `.editorconfig`
 - `.gitignore`
 - `eslint.pkg.ts`